holepunchto/hyperbee-diff-stream/README.md

   lt: 'only consider keys < than this',
   lte: 'only consider keys <= than this',
   keyEncoding: 'utf-8', // a key encoding
-  valueEncoding: 'json' // a value encoding
+  valueEncoding: 'json' // a value encoding,
+  closeSnapshots: true // set to false if you wish to use the passed-in snapshots after the diffStream is fully yielded.
 }
 ```
 By default the key- and value encoding of the hyperbee are used.